 Aetiology

-- Potential factors include:
+- Possible contributing factors include:

 Clinical Presentation

-- Typically affects women aged 30–40, uncommon in women under 20.
+- Usually affects women aged 30–40 and is less common in those under 20.

-- Many with endometriosis remain asymptomatic.
+- Many women with endometriosis remain asymptomatic.

 Investigations

-- Culture any discharge.
+- Obtain cultures if there is any discharge.

 - Imaging: Transvaginal ultrasound scan (USS).